 Scientists of the ESRS apply an interdisciplinary research approach that takes advantage of the available tools and disciplines (e.g., remote sensing, GIS, geochemistry, geochronology, hydrology, surface runoff, and groundwater flow modeling, field geology, etc.) to address a wide range of complex geological and environmental problems.

 Currently, ESRS is located in three rooms in Wood Hall.
 For a full list of what the facility has to offer, please click here.

-Visit our current projects page to get updated information on the main projects that are being worked on in the lab.
+Visit our current projects page to get updated information on the work being conducted in the lab.